TheOtherRolesAU/TheOtherRoles/README.md

 ## Jester
 ### **Team: Neutral**
 The Jester does not have any tasks.
-He wins the game as a solo, if he gets voted out during a meeting.
+They win the game as a solo, if they get voted out during a meeting.

 ### Game Options
 | Name | Description |